dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 pgcopydb stream receive - Stream changes from the source database

-The command ``pgcopydb stream receive`` connects to the source database and executes a SQL query using the Postgres catalogs to get a stream of all the tables to COPY the data from.
+The command ``pgcopydb stream receive`` connects to the source database using the logical replication protocl and the given replication slot, that should be created with the logical decoding plugin `wal2json`__.

+The receive command receives the changes from the source database in a streaming fashion, and writes them in a series of JSON files named the same as their origin WAL filename (with the ``.json`` extension).

 ::